Vegetarian Greek Chickpea Burgers

 The flavours!
 Greek and Mediterranean-style dishes have some of my favourite flavours.
 Simple things like fresh parsley, garlic, feta cheese and olive oil turn these patties from just regular old chickpea burgers into more exciting, flavourful plant-based burgers.

-This recipe was inspired by my admiration for the Mediterranean eating-pattern and to encourage others to eat more of the Mediterranean staples listed.
+This recipe was inspired by my admiration for the Mediterranean eating-pattern and to encourage others to add more of the Mediterranean staples listed to their own eating patterns.
+For more Mediterranean-inspired flavours, try my Healthy Homemade Falafel Bowls with Quinoa.

 How to Make Good Chickpea Burgers: